DESIGNING A curriculum that forges productive links with regional politics, culture and business was the focus of a successful LITE event.

 - The Leeds ‘City of Culture’ 2023 bid, and how to design the ‘2023 curriculum’.

-For all questions on the event please contact Dr Raphael Hallett at firstname.lastname@example.org.
+For further enquiries and ideas about follow-up events and publications please contact Dr Raphael Hallett at email@example.com.